Use Case Examples and Macro Commands

 Configure system boot mode.

-First the server is logged into, and the select and get commands are performed on the Bios type and the BootMode property, respectively.
+First the server is logged into, and the `select` and `get`

-Next the select and get commands are used to retrieve the BootSourceOverrideSupported property of the ComputerSystem type.
+Next the `select` and `get` commands are used to retrieve the `BootSourceOverrideSupported`

 NOTE